 This course is a survey of the development of selected legislation, such as adoptions, housing, child labor, physical and mental health, and social security, with emphasis on pre-legislative and legislative developments affecting welfare services.
 Same as PSCI 3315.

-Prerequisite: SOCI 1301 or PSCI 1302 or Offered: Spring (during Legislative Session) CRIJ 1301 assessment skills are emphasized.
-Case assessment and record keeping are stressed.
-This is a writing intensive course
+Prerequisite: SOCI 1301 or PSCI 1302 or Offered: Spring (during Legislative Session)

+CRIJ 1301

 SOCI 3316 Clinical Methods of Social Work